lineageos-infra/tribble-tracker/README.md

 * Devices lose their ANDROID_ID when they're either wiped.
 As such, device counts may be high if a large number of wipes have occured during the period (ie, during new release times).
 * Devices without sim cards do not report their country, carrier, or carrier ID.

-All stats displayed are an aggregate of the last 90 days.
-The magnitude of any given device is assumed to be accurate (ie, 1% of all devices are a specific model).
+All stats are displayed, you'll want to drop old data if that's a thing you care about.
+We keep 90 days.
+Only the last checkin for each device is kept.